Robert Jenrick: Early life and non-political career

 Robert Edward Jenrick was born on 9 January 1982 in Wolverhampton.
-He grew up in Shropshire near the town of Ludlow, as well as in Herefordshire.
-His father was the Finance Director of the English Electric Cooker Company and, later, the Managing Director of Cannon Industries.
+He grew up in Shifnal, Shropshire near the town of Telford.
+His father was the Financial Controller of the English Electric Cooker Company and, later, the managing director of Cannon Industries.

 Jenrick was privately educated at Wolverhampton Grammar School before reading history at St John's College, Cambridge, graduating in 2003 with a First Class Bachelor of Arts degree.
 He obtained a Thouron Award to study political science at the University of Pennsylvania from 2003 to 2004.
 He subsequently studied law, gaining a Graduate Diploma in Law from The College of Law in 2005 and completing a legal practice course at BPP Law School in 2006.

 Jenrick qualified as a solicitor in 2008 and practised corporate law with Skadden Arps and Sullivan & Cromwell in London and Moscow.
 He met his future wife, Michal Berkner, when they both practised at Skadden Arps.

-Immediately prior to being elected to the House of Commons Jenrick was a director of Christie's, an auction house.
+Immediately prior to being elected to the House of Commons, Jenrick was a director of Christie's, an auction house.